 Departure from Italy after WW2

-He was born on 10th of November 1934 in Milan, Italy, but after World War 2, his family moved to Belgium, more specifically to Brussels, where his father, who worked as a mechanic for Alfa Romeo, found a new job.
+He was born on November 10, 1934, in Milan, Italy, but after World War 2, his family moved to Belgium, more specifically to Brussels, where his father, who worked as a mechanic for Alfa Romeo, found a new job.
 That’s why it wasn’t a surprise when Lucien showed interest in motorsports, together with his brother Mauro.

 Triple winner of Tour de France